llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first three argument and the result have the same vector of integer type.
+The first three arguments and the result have the same vector of integer type.
 The fourth argument is the vector mask and has the same number of elements as the result vector type.
 The fifth argument is the explicit vector length of the operation.